 Other health benefits of coconut oil – antimicrobial action, antioxidant properties, anti-fungal and antibacterial properties – can be attributed to the lauric acid, capric acid, and caprylic acid that coconut oil contains.

 What is this cholesterol craziness about?

-It is now been researched and proven many times that we don’t need to eat low fat foods and that they are actually not so beneficial for us as previously believed.
-Low fat foods often contain more sugar and carbohydrates to make up for the lost fat and to improve their taste.
+It is now been researched and proven many times that we don’t need to eat low-fat foods and that they are actually not so beneficial for us as previously believed.
+Low-fat foods often contain more sugar and carbohydrates to make up for the lost fat and to improve their taste.
 A good amount of healthy natural fats are actually really good for us.
 The body needs natural fats to function properly.
-Healthy and natural fats include extra virgin and cold pressed oils like coconut oil, avocado oil and olive oil; tahini, avocado, ghee (clarified Butter), butter, raw milk, olives, nuts, seeds and nut butters.
+Healthy and natural fats include extra virgin and cold pressed oils like coconut oil, avocado oil, and olive oil; tahini, avocado, ghee (Clarified Butter), butter, raw milk, olives, nuts, seeds and different kind of nut butter.
 It’s best to avoid vegetable oils and here is why.

 To sum it all up: Healthy fats are good for us and coconut oil is one of the best oils you can use.
 If you want to enjoy the immense health benefits of coconut oil, then make sure to choose organic, cold pressed, virgin coconut oil and not the refined stuff.
 This info here on coconut oil is really just the tip of the iceberg.
 I can highly recommend the book “The coconut oil miracle” by Bruce Fife for more detailed information.